-Is there a, I’m really curious about the four hours of sleep part.
-Um, is there a point at which you kind of have to, like, you can maybe do that for a month or two or three and then at some point it’s like you just sleep solid for four days in a row.
+Is there a – I’m really curious about the four hours of sleep part – is there a point at which you you can maybe do that for a month or two or three, and then at some point it’s like you just sleep solid for four days in a row.

 Yeah.
 There’s a filtering process that’s going on here

-And there are certain requirements, physical requirement, mental component to that and an educational component.
-The military, you have to have military classes, education to move up.
-You have to have physical standards, you have to be able to shoot accurately.
+And there are certain requirements – physical requirement, mental component to that, and an educational component.
+In the military you have to have military classes, education to move up.
+You have to have physical standards.
+You have to be able to shoot accurately.
 You have to have a lot of different standards in order to move up.

 Okay.
-Let’s go onto the next phase.
-Um, and your military career, which is, describe that.
+Let’s go onto the next phase in your military career, which is, describe that.

-If you could give that group advice, now I’m not, maybe not the group, but the people that, I don’t know how, how could it have been done differently?
-We’re talking about a scenario that went South now.
+If you could give that group advice now, maybe not the group, but the people that … I don’t know how.
+How could it have been done differently?
+We’re talking about a scenario that went south now.

 Yeah.
 Abu is a hotbed for insurgency.
-It’s close to Ramadi and Fallujah, it’s within 20 minutes to a half hour at the most.
-So they would come and attack it almost every day.
-Drop mortars in, dropped by mortars, have the back of a small truck and then get back on the road and leave.
+It’s close to Ramadi and Fallujah; it’s within 20 minutes to a half hour at the most.
+So they would come and attack it almost every day – drop mortars in, dropped by mortars out of the back of a small truck, and then get back on the road and leave.

 He wanted us to use all these high tech … keep the government contractors in business, which would also help the soldiers obviously.
-But, uh, I, I still think for example, as a military police officer, he wanted us to use all high tech equipment to smell for explosive devices.
-Well we had dogs, dogs worked fine, bomb-sniffing dogs.
+But I still think, for example, as a military police officer he wanted us to use all high tech equipment to smell for explosive devices.
+Well, we had dogs.
+Dogs worked fine, bomb-sniffing dogs.

 If it’s not broken, don’t fix it.

 Okay.
-So going on this next phase, sort of your leadership, um, what, describe your next phase.
+So going on this next phase, sort of your leadership, describe your next phase.
 I know that there’s the general phase, but there’s this intermediary phase in between.